jansdhillon/COSC-310-Individual-Project/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 To get the program running on your own computer, download the zip file, unzip it, create a new Java project (in Eclipse), and then import the downloaded unzipped folder into the project.
+Alternatively, run the NOVA.jar file.

 <!-- NEW FEATURES (A3) -->